 Pro Tip

-I would recommend that those who struggle to perform a chin up, try to focus on an “eccentric” or “negative” rep chin up.
-This means that when you perform the movement, you try to focus on the downward phase for at least 5-6 seconds.
+I recommend that those who struggle to perform a chin-up try to focus on an “eccentric” or “negative” rep chin-up.
+This means that when you move, you try to focus on the downward phase for at least 5-6 seconds.
 The upward phase is easily the hardest part.

 However, if you start at the top of the movement and focus on the negative aspect of the lift, this phase of the lift is quite exhausting.
 After 3-5 reps of doing this, your biceps will be screaming with exhaustion and ready to grow!